 The British public love etiquette.
 It doesn’t matter whether that etiquette is for the dinner table or the supermarket queue, we all feel great about knowing the unwritten rules and doing absolutely nothing when those unwritten rules are broken in front of us, because reacting is not the British thing to do.
 Whether we’re hosting overnight guests or being a guest, there must be a social etiquette we can adhere to and use to judge those with uncouth sleeping habits.
 To help, Dreams conducted the Sleep Etiquette Survey, asking 2000 British homeowners how to behave as a host and a guest overnight, something we clearly need, as the survey found that 50% of house guests feel that hosts are failing to provide for them adequately when staying overnight.
-Here is our sleep etiquette infographic, so you can be the best host or guest possible.
+Here is our sleep etiquette infographic and podcast, so you can be the best host or guest possible.

 Have you committed any sleep etiquette faux pas without realising, or do you think the British public are too fussy?
 Let us know in the comments!